-Yujun Zhou is a Ph.D. student in Agricultural & Consumer Economics at the University of Illinois at Urbana-Champaign, under the supervision of Professor Kathy Baylis.
-His research focuses on agricultural policy and food security in Sub-Saharan African countries.
+Yujun Zhou currently works at Facebook Applied AI Research as a Data Scientist.
+He got his Ph.D. in Agricultural & Consumer Economics at the University of Illinois at Urbana-Champaign, under the supervision of Professor Kathy Baylis.
 He is proficient in causal inference and machine learning and makes use of the best tools in both worlds.

 Ph.D. in Agricultural and Consumer Economics, 2020

 University of California, Davis

 Machine learning (ML) holds potential to predict hunger crises before they occur.
 Yet, ML models embed crucial choices that affect their utility.
 We develop a prototype model to predict food insecurity across three countries in sub-Saharan Africa.
 Readily available data on prices, assets and weather all influence our model predictions.
 Our model obtains 55-84% accuracy, substantially outperforming a logit and ML models using only time and location.
 We highlight key principles for transparency and demonstrate how modeling choices between recall and accuracy can be tailored to policy-maker needs.
 Our work provides a path for future modeling efforts in this area.